asynchronousani/PDFusion-Chat-using-LangChain/README.md

 # 📝 PDFusion Chat

-A Generative AI and NLP application that lets users chat with multiple PDF documents using **LangChain** and **Google Gemini API Key**, enabling seamless interaction, extraction, and analysis of information across files.
+A Generative AI and RAG based application that lets users chat with multiple PDF documents using **LangChain** and **Google Gemini API Key**, enabling seamless interaction, extraction, and analysis of information across files.

 ---